LongZhai/Lighting_control_with_phone/README.md

 buttonStatus.txt: 1.
 The buttonStatus.txt can be considered as a database to save     information (we only have one datum so installing database is not necessary);

-All files have only one responsibility(singleton design pattern), and the project is scalable.
+All files have only one responsibility(high cohesion and low coupling ), and the project is scalable.
 There are several updates can be considered:
 1. To show how long the light has been turned on/off. (
 Method: time_t t = now(); // Store the current time save current time whenever there is a button status change and compare them so that we can get a light usage report.
 2. Control all lights at home.

+Background videos are too big so I did upload videos and pictures but you can use your video as background.